pimlie/node-memwatcher/README.md

 > :information_source: send `SIGUSR2` except on Windows use `SIGBREAK`

-#### `nuxtHook` _string_ (listen)

-Normally we are interested in memory usage when nuxt is serving requests, so we start listening for stats events on the listen hook.
-You can probably leave this to the default

-#### `setupGraph` _function_ (undefined)
+#### `graphSetup` _[function]_ (undefined)

-If defined it receives the graph setup as the first argument.
+A function or array of functions which receives the graph setup as the first argument.
 Use this to setup your own metrics

 > See the readme of [turtle-race](https://github.com/lbovet/turtle-race) and [zibar](https://github.com/lbovet/zibar) for more information

-#### `graphMetric` _function_ (undefined)
+#### `graphAddMetric` _[function]_ (undefined)

-If defined it receives the graph as first argument, the stats as second argument and the number of requests as third argument.
-Use this to add your own metrics, see the example in [setup](#add-nuxt-memwatch-to-modules-section-of-nuxtconfigjs)
+A function or array of functions which are called every time new metrics are added to the graph.
+It receives the turtle graph as first argument and the stats as second argument.
+Use this to add your own metrics